-The Benson Farm has established a legacy – one of top quality Holsteins, a professional operation and a commitment to stewardship.
-And as the farm is handed from one generation to the next, that legacy has not only been continued but built upon.
-For that reason and many more, the Gorham dairy farm was selected as this year’s New England Green Pastures Award.
+The Benson Farm established a legacy of top-quality Holsteins, professional operations, and a commitment to stewardship.
+As the farm is handed from one generation to the next, that legacy has not only been continued but built upon.
+For that reason and more, the Gorham dairy farm was selected for this year’s New England Green Pastures Award.

 Registered dairy cows are classified with scores ranging from 1-100.
-A score of 90 or better classifies a cow as “Excellent”.
-Cows are scored based on the following criteria: front end and capacity, dairy strength, rump, feet and legs and udder.
-Udder is obviously the most important in a dairy cow, and therefore is worth 40 points.
+A score of 90 or better classifies a cow as “Excellent.”
+Cows are scored based on the following criteria: front end, capacity, dairy strength, rump, feet, legs, and udder.
+The udder is obviously the most important in a dairy cow.
+Therefore, it is worth 40 points.

 Also among Benson Farm’s accomplishments are structural and business improvements to the operation.
 In the early 1990s, Eddie began making compost to diversify the business and offset the cost of small-scale dairy farming.
 The DEP approved the facility to accept seafood waste from Maine’s working waterfronts.
 The compost was also certified by MOFGA for use on organic crops.

 A 2010 tornado demolished the farm’s iconic barn.
 The structure from the early 1900s housed calves, dry cows, and most of the hay supply.
 The catastrophe led the family to build three new barns, a 60 x 100’ dry cow and bred heifer facility, calf nursery, and indoor compost bagging facility.